 Michael Saunders has made it her life’s work to connect new people coming to our region with homes and neighborhoods while also connecting them with the area’s rich history.
 Her passion for the environment led her to serve on the board of Mote Marine Laboratory and The Marie Selby Botanical Gardens for eighteen years, where she was instrumental in the inception of the Children’s Rainforest Garden.
 This Hero of History has spent her life in Southwest Florida, a place where her ancestors contributed to the development of Sarasota and Manatee Counties since 1895.
 She has provided exemplary stewardship of history and demonstrates giving back to the community.
 Her foundation’s philanthropy to children and families in need has made her a hero to all.

 Jon Thaxton is the designated Hero of History for 2020.
 An official celebration of his achievements and the presentation of his award should have happened in March 2020 at a grand luncheon with speakers attesting to the many accomplishments of this activist in the cause of preservation and conservation, especially of Florida’s natural spaces.
 But the HSoSC Hero of History recipients are not only recipients for one year.
 They are heroes for all time.
-So, we look forward to celebrating Jon Thaxton’s life in government, the non-profit sector and his private life through affiliation with history, preservation and conservation organizations on March 18, 2021.
+So, we look forward to celebrating Jon Thaxton’s life in government, the non-profit sector and his private life through affiliation with history, preservation and conservation organizations on Thursday, November 18, 2021.
 A worldwide pandemic has delayed his public recognition, but not diminished it one bit.
 Reservation information will be posted closer to that date.